+- Examples of systems

+- Problem of landing a spacecraft on the Moon Problem of the thermostat Digital Control Systems

-- System Engineering
+- 2 System Engineering

-- 2 Hybrid Models
+- 3 Hybrid Models

-- 3 The LUSTRE Programming Language
+- 4 The LUSTRE Programming Language

-- 4 Discrete Models in Event B
+- 5 Discrete Models in Event B

-- 5 The Event B modelling language
+- 6 The Event B modelling language

-- 6 Summary on Event-B
+- Summary on Event-B

-- Modelling in B-System
+- 8 Modelling in B-System

-- 8 Extending the scope of Event-B
+- Extending the scope of Event-B

-- A Lustre program or subprogram is called a node. - Lustre is a functional language operating on streams - a stream is a finite or infinite sequence of values. - Values of a stream are of the same type called the type of the stream. - The behavior of a LUSTRE program is cyclic - At the nth execution cycle, all the involved streams take their nth value. - A node defines one or several output parameters as functions of one or several input parameters and parameters are streams.
+- A Lustre program or subprogram is called a node. - Lustre is a functional language operating on streams - ▶ a stream is a finite or infinite sequence of values. - Values of a stream are of the same type called the type of the stream. - The behavior of a LUSTRE program is cyclic - At the nth execution cycle, all the involved streams take their nth value. - A node defines one or several output parameters as functions of one or several input parameters and parameters are streams.